 Richard Brooker (Part 3 Jason) has no real statements that I have found on if he ever wanted to reprise the role but however Ted White (Part 4 Jason) had gone on to state that he took it just like a usual Job that's it just pure acting for a role for money.

-- Played Jason the most times in any film.
+- Played Jason Voorhees the most times in any film.

-- Created a Jason of his own movement.
+- Created a Version of Jason with his own movement.
+(Head then body Turn/Heavy Breathing)

 - Would love to play Jason again anytime he is given the opportunity to.